 When was the last time you looked at Form W-4?

-is what ultimately determines the size of your refund.
+Withholding is what ultimately determines the size of your refund.

 “If you withhold too much, you might get a big refund, but you’ll likely be short on cash all year," Zimmelman warns.
-"If you withhold too little, you might find yourself owing in again next April.”
+"If you withhold too little, you might find yourself owing money in taxes again next April.”

 According to FinanceBuzz's survey, 89 percent of taxpayers are confident their withholdings are set correctly.
 But if you're receiving a large refund, that generally means you're not claiming enough withholdings.

-If you don't know where to start, try the IRS's online Tax Estimator.
+If you don't know where to start, try the IRS's online Tax Withholding Estimator.
 And then make sure to revisit Form W-4 at least annually.

 "If you typically receive a large refund, you’ll want to increase your allowances," Serrano says.
 "If you owe the IRS, you’ll want to decrease your allowances.
 You can submit a revised W-4 form to your employer at any time."

-Just make sure to proceed carefully — owing a large amount of isn't an antidote to the large-refund problem.
+Just make sure to proceed carefully — owing a large amount of taxes isn't an antidote to the large-refund problem.